Greek Mythology in Modern Painting at Basilica San Marco in Heraklion

 In front of his paintings, the viewer acquires a new vision; The impressive mythological scenes with the Knossos Palace, the Labyrinth, the Minotaur, the Gods, the Kings, the Heroes, the Humans, and their transient works, become an imaginary bridge to the past, a message for the present and a moment of reflection for the future.

-The centerpiece of the exhibition depicts a scene of life from the Knossos Palace, painted in an iconographic style, with features, details, and firm color.
-As the artist confessed, the work was completed after two years of documentary research at the museums of archeology and history in Athens and Heraklion, and six other months of painting work itself.
-Using scientific evidence, Roussetos faithfully reconstructed the architecture and decorations of the palace, the clothing, and ornaments of women and men, the pots with food and offerings.
+The exhibition centerpiece depicts a life scene from the Knossos Palace, painted in an iconographic style, with features, details, and firm color.
+As the artist confessed, the work was completed after two years of documentary research at the museums of archeology and history in Athens and Heraklion, and six other months of painting work.
+Using scientific evidence, Roussetos faithfully reconstructed the architecture and decorations of the palace, the clothing, and ornaments of women and men, and the pots with food and offerings.

 With Roussetos, we entered a universe in which the ancestral memory, the historical sources, and the current reality suddenly met.
 Not only as a graphic form but especially through its intellectual, emotional, and spiritual content, his work represents an ode to the primordial and immortal values of existence: nature, peace, beauty, love, and life.